Books on Prout

 But the same experts, however, have yet to present a viable alternative.
 Growing a New Economy does just that.

 The economic reforms we have seen in recent years—be they conservative, leftist, or green—have been unable to alter the destructive course of our economy.
 It’s time for systems change.
-It’s time to move from the power of the corporation to the power of cooperation, from the centralized power of the board rooms to the decentralized power of economic democracy.
+It’s time to move from the power of the corporation to the power of cooperation, from the centralized power of the board rooms to the decentralized power of

 PRINCIPLES FOR A BALANCED ECONOMY: AN INTRODUCTION TO THE PROGRESSIVE UTILIZATION THEORY